kandra-id/amp-article-template/README.md

 # estore-blog
-trying e-store by colorlib here
+This is the adaptation of e-store theme by colorlib.